fras/tm4c1294-hw-demo/Readme.md

     The boot loader sits at address ```0x0000``` of the flash, the main firmware image starts at address ```0x4000```.

+    The 4 LEDs D1..D4 indicate activity of the boot loader:
+    * LED 1 blinks during the countdown of the boot loader.
+    * The LED 1 is on when the boot loader is active.
+    * During firmware download via the boot loader, the LEDs 2..4 count up.
+    * When the firmware download via the boot loader is finished, all 4 LEDs blink 3 times indicating the end of the firmware download.

     Example minicom session for the serial boot loader:
     ```
     ***** TIVA TM4C1294 boot loader version 0.0.3, release date: 28 Aug 2020 *****